dqops/dqo/docs/data-sources/json.md

 ```

 ### **Reference of all connection parameters**
-The complete documentation of all connection parameters used in the `spec.duckdb` node is
+Complete documentation of all connection parameters used in the `spec.duckdb` node is
-described in the reference of the [DuckdbParametersSpec](../reference/yaml/ConnectionYaml.md#duckdbparametersspec)
+described in the reference section of the [DuckdbParametersSpec](../reference/yaml/ConnectionYaml.md#duckdbparametersspec)
-YAML files format reference.
+YAML file format.

 // todo:
 ### Working with multiple tables in a single schema